WICG/fenced-frame/explainer/README.md

 *   **Delegated permissions:** [Permission delegation](https://www.chromestatus.com/feature/5670617353289728) restricts permission requests to the top-level frame.
 Since fenced frames are embedded contexts, they should not have access to permissions, even if they are treated as top-level browsing contexts.
 Also delegation of permissions from the embedding context to the fenced frames should not be allowed as that could be a communication channel.
 This is detailed further in [Fenced Frames and Policies](https://docs.google.com/document/d/16PNR2hvO2oo93Mh5pGoHuXbvcwicNE3ieJVoejrjW_w/edit?usp=sharing).

 More of these channels exist and the [design document](https://docs.google.com/document/d/17rtX55WkxMcfh6ipuhP4mNULIVxUApvYt4ZYXfX2x-s/edit?usp=sharing) details them further.

-### Network side channel attack

-The reason that fenced frames are restricted from writing to storage and in some cases also to the network before user gesture is to help mitigate against the following timing attack:

-*   Embedding site A sends a message to a tracking site, say tracker.example saying it is about to create a fenced frame and that the user id on A is 123.
-*   The fenced frame is created and has access to user specific information X (e.g. user’s interest group for TURTLEDOVE).
-When the fenced frame document’s resources are requested from site B, X is also sent along.
-B can also let tracker.example know.
-The tracking site tracker.example can then correlate using the time/IP address bits of both requests.
-*   A can then know X via tracker.com

-The above is an example of a scenario where user id on A and user’s information on B can be joined without the user ever interacting with the fenced frame and such cases will benefit from not having network access but using a pre-existing web bundle to render the frame.

-On the other hand, if there is no user specific information that the fenced frame has, restricting the network is not necessary until it gets access to such information.
-It’s not ideal that this attack can occur after user gesture, and we consider this as one of the remaining [Challenges](#challenges) of Fenced Frames.

-## Challenges

-The following challenges are currently work in progress and would need to be resolved for fenced frames to be completely immune to cross-site identity joining:

-*   Network timing attacks
-*   IP address correlation between frames

-These issues are not unique to fenced frames and also exist in cross-site navigations today so they could either depend on future solutions to these for cross-site navigations e.g. [willful IP blindness](https://github.com/bslassey/ip-blindness), or could have additional specific mitigations for fenced frames.
-These are currently being brainstormed.

 ## Parallels with Cross-site portals